ywett02/incjavac/README.md

 - **No distinction between ABI and non-ABI changes** - both types of source changes currently trigger recompilation
 - **Java constants not tracked** – class dependencies are not propagated when constants are used, which can cause missed relationships
+- **Transitive dependencies not tracked** – inheritance chains are not fully analyzed, which can also result in missed relationships

 ## Usage